 This document contains information designed to help you sell your materials and services to Pace.
 We are interested in any comments you may have about these procedures to aid in our constant effort to improve our procurement function.

 We hope that this information will be of use to you and/or your organization and that it may promote a long and mutually beneficial business relationship with Pace.
-Please contact the Department Managers of Purchasing and Materials Management if you have any questions about the information provided or the procurement process.
+Please contact the Department Managers of Large Purchases and Small Purchases if you have any questions about the information provided or the procurement process.

 Chief Procurement Officer

 For information about the Disadvantaged Business Enterprise (DBE) Program, contact the